Hortus Botanicus Haren-Groningen

 Foundation, ANBI, History, Board and Friends

-In addition to the various (botanical) gardens, the Hortus also includes an authentic Chinese Ming garden with an authentic Chinese tea house.
+In addition to the various (botanical ) gardens, the Hortus also includes an authentic Chinese Ming garden with an authentic Chinese tea house.
 This garden, which has a different design than western gardens, is a gift from the city of Shanghai to the City and County of Groningen.

 The Hortus was part of the University of Groningen (RUG) and until the 1980s’ played an important role in the teaching and research of Biology especially Plant Systematics.
 A national division of labor between universities and developments in science led to the minimization of the Hortus’ role within the RUG.
-Since 2002, the Stichting Behoud Groene Hortus (SBGH) has acted as custodian of the heritage of the) RUG.
-As of 2012, the Hortus stands on its own feet financially.
+Since 2002, the Stichting Behoud Groene Hortus (SBGH) has acted as custodian of the heritage of the)

 In addition to a permanent core of staff, about 100 volunteers enthusiastically dedicate themselves to preserving the Hortus in Haren for the Northern Netherlands.
 In addition, the SBGH receives financial support from the Society of Friends and others who care about the Hortus.
 You can also support the Hortus.
-To that end, the SBGH is a recognized charity with ANBI.
+To that end, the SBGH is a recognized charity with ANBI status.

 Continue reading about it below: